grinnell-cs/csc151-dh/_eboards/eboard22-3.md

   I'll send you a copy.
 (I bought a lot when it was on sale.)
 * There are a lot of illnesses going around campus.
 If you feel ill, please don't attend class.
+* We are down a mentor and a bunch of students today.
+Expect to rearrange.

 ### Class mask policy